Auto Insurance Fraud in California - Penal Code 548-551 PC

 What are the Best Legal Defenses for This Crime?

 The most significant factor that prosecutors must be able to prove, beyond a reasonable doubt, is intent to defraud.
-Put simply; it must be shown that you knew what you were doing was wrong and your actions had the specific purpose of money fraudulently obtaining money.
+Put simply, it must be shown that you knew what you were doing was wrong and your actions had the specific purpose of fraudulently obtaining money.

 Thus, a common defense strategy against auto insurance fraud charges is to make an argument that you didn't have the intent to defraud the insurance company.
 Perhaps there is a valid and innocent explanation.

 Perhaps we can argue that there is insufficient evidence for a conviction.
-Many car insurance cases are complex and challenging to prove due to the many documents in the case, which are often circumstantial evidence.
+Many car insurance cases are complex and challenging to prove due to the numerous documents involved, which often serve as circumstantial evidence.

 Perhaps we could negotiate for reduced charges or avoid the formal filing of criminal charges through prefiling intervention, called a “DA reject.”

 Cron, Israels & Stark is located in Los Angeles County, California.
-You can contact our law firm for a free case evaluation by phone or fill out the contact form.
+Our law firm offers a free case evaluation.
+Call or fill out the contact form.

 Related Content: